roshanstha11/Transcript-Management-System/README.md

 3. **Create environment file**
     ```bash
-    - Download .env file from the link  https://drive.google.com/drive/folders/1TJQH9cw3uXvHwZX3VCIxPMJhi578MURr?usp=sharing
+    - Download .env file from the link: https://shorturl.at/jXwBg
     - And copy to the root location of the project.

 4. **Configure .env fiile**